atmsillinois/uiuc-atmos-computing/docs/source/wrf.rst

-Weather Research and Forecast model
+Weather Research and Forecast (WRF) model
 ===================================

 This document is intended to serve as a reference for new users in building and running the WRF and WPS on Keeling.
 This assumes Versions 3.9.1 and greater.